nturaga/bioc-galaxy-integration/README.md

 ===================

-This tutorial is going to cover how to wrap R / Bioconductor packages as Galaxy tools. **It is aimed at complete beginners at Galaxy and also people writing Galaxy tools for the first time**.
+This tutorial is going to cover how to wrap R / Bioconductor packages as Galaxy tools. **It is aimed at complete beginners at Galaxy and also people writing Galaxy tools for R or Bioconductor packages for the first time**.
+Bioconductor represents a large body of bioconductor tools which are waiting to be integrated into the Galaxy ecosystem.

 Aims: